Herbsta/Solor-System-Stability/README.md

 # Values:
-G is 1e17 times greater in this simulation so that the tests do not take ages.
+G is 1e17 times greater in this simulation so that the tests does not take ages.
 The stationary sun has mass 2e6 and the relative mass of the earth comapred to the sun is 5.
 No planet can have a mass greater than the sun.